rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 #### I have more than one solution in HKG1.
 Will they all be migrated at the same time?

-Yes, we will move an entire account in one move group, so if the footprints are in the same account, they will be scheduled to move at the same time.
+Yes, we move an entire account in one move group, so if the footprints are in the same account, they are scheduled to move at the same time.

 #### Will any of the services that Rackspace currently offers me change?